sk-sahu/sk-sahu.github.io/about.md

 permalink: /about/
 ---

 Hi!
 Thanks for your interest to visit.
-Here are few details me :)
+Here are few details on me :)

 I am currently a Junior Research Fellow (JRF) at [IISER, Mohali] doing project in a Plant Developmental Biology lab with area of research on Computaional Genomics and Bioinformatics.

 ### Broadly area of research interest:
+* I use data science platforms (R and Python) as a tool to answer biology.
 * High-Throughput Sequencing/NGS data and making sense out of it with relevant biological questions.
 I am optimistic with single-cell RNA-Seq.
-* I use data science platforms (R and Python) as a tool to answer biology.
-* I am passionate about complex networks and their behaviour.
+* Passionate about complex networks and their behaviour.
 * Making rich visualization web apps/tools is my current favorite task.

 #### Few more details